isabelledarman/Hoyalytics-Final/README.md

 # Hoyalytics-Final
-Final project as part of the Hoyalytics Ananlyst Training Program
+Final project as part of the Hoyalytics Ananlyst Training Program.
+Written using Python.